azizanhaniff/DotNet-Microservices-LJ/README.md

 ### Adding .dockerignore

 The creation of **.dockerignore** is not a part of the full course.
 It is taken from the [tutorial](https://dotnet.microsoft.com/en-us/learn/aspnet/microservice-tutorial/docker-file) by Microsoft.
 I find it useful.

+### Kubernetes command cheat sheet

+> [!NOTE]
+> Before executing a Kubernetes command, make sure your command prompt directory has been changed to where the **platforms-depl.yaml** and **platforms-np-srv.yaml** are located.

+* To check if Kubernetes is running: `kubectl version`.
+* To apply a Deployment file: `kubectl apply -f platforms-depl.yaml`.
+  - A file of type Deployment will create the container.
+* To delete a deployment: `kubectl delete deployment platforms-depl`.
+  - This will delete the container.
+* To apply a Service file: `kubectl apply -f platforms-np-srv.yaml`.
+* To delete a service: `kubectl delete service platformnpsrv-service`.
+* To get all: `kubectl get all`.
+* To get list of nodes: `kubectl get nodes`.
+* To get list of deployments: `kubectl get deployments`.
+* To get list of pods: `kubectl get pods`.
+* To get list of services: `kubectl get services`.
+* To get logs of a pod: `kubectl logs app-pod`.